SPITFIRE MARKINGS AND CAMOUFLAGE

 Spitfire Mk V of early 1942 - After the switch to grey and green camouflage but before the adoption of "type C" fuselage and underwing roundels with their reduced white band.
 Note the yellow leading-edge of the wing with dull red fabric patches over the machine-gun ports.

 The RAF symbol of concentric red white and blue discs known as a roundel, was carried on the top and bottom of the wings and the side of the fuselage.
 The roundels on the top of the wing had the white missing leaving only red and blue (the so called "type B" roundel).
 This helped the aircraft be less easily seen, particularly if it was on the ground.
 The roundels on the side of the fuselage and under the wing (the latter not always present) were of the normal "A" type.
 The fuselage roundels were then surrounded by another ring of yellow to make it stand out from the background camouflage (this was known as the "A1"roundel).
 From mid 1942 the roundels on the side of the fuselage and under the wings had the white band reduced in thickness (called the "type C" roundel or "Type C1" if it had a thin yellow ring around it).

 Grey and Green Camouflage Spitfires - Note the type "C1" roundels on the RAF example.

-For D-Day and the invasion of Europe all Allied aircraft had black and white "Invasion stripes" painted on the wings.
+For D-Day and the invasion of Europe all Allied aircraft had black and white "Invasion stripes" painted on the wings and fuselage.
 This again helped identify them as friendly to their own anti-aircraft guns, at this stage considered often to be more of a danger than the all-but-defeated Luftwaffe.

 Grey and Green Spitfires - Notice lack of red centre to the roundel on the Indian example.